NMTC 2017 Board of Directors and Executive Team.

 Dr. Lamba joined the NMTC Board in 2004, as President of CCL Biomedical Inc., a small business developing antimicrobial protection systems for infection control and biodefense.
 Nina has also worked in academia, and in large and small chemical and technology companies, complementing her entrepreneurial experience.
 Dr. Lamba has served on numerous advisory boards and commissions in the region, and is the Founder of the region’s NMTC Science Cafe program.

 Mary Beth Stapleton, MSW, is Coordinator of Grants, Business and Community Partnerships- Harford County Public Schools, Where she provides administrative leadership in developing, acquiring, implementing, managing, and monitoring federal, state, and foundation grants worth 25 million dollars.
 In addition, provide leadership and support to executive leadership and school- based administrators and staff in grant planning and development, evaluation, and program management designed to improve achievement for students

 NMTC Executive Team

-John W. Casner, business consultant and executive coach, has served as Executive Director of the NMTC since 2006.
-He has considerable experience in new product development, product design, manufacturing, strategic marketing and operations and is the inventor of the Dustbuster™cordless vacuum cleaner.
-Casner serves on the board of directors for the Northeast Maryland University Research Park, and Harford County’s Higher Education Center, and is a past president of Sales & Marketing Executives International.
-He is a multiple patent holder, certified as a Professional Engineer and holds a Bachelor of Science Degree in Mechanical Engineering from New Jersey Institute of Technology and an a Masters In Business Administration from Loyola University
+John W. Casner, serves as Executive Director of the NMTC since 2006.
+Currently a business consultant and executive coach, he has considerable experience in new product development, product design, manufacturing, strategic marketing and operations.
+He also serves on the board of directors for the Northeast Maryland University Research Park, Venture Access, advisor to MD Def Tech, and is a past president of Sales & Marketing Executives International.
+He is a multiple patent holder, inventor of the Dustbuster™cordless vacuum cleaner, certified as a Professional Engineer and holds a Bachelor of Science Degree in Mechanical Engineering from New Jersey Institute of Technology and an a Masters In Business Administration from Loyola University